Civil Nuclear Constabulary: Funding

-Funding comes from the companies which run 10 nuclear plants in the UK.
-Around a third is paid by Nuclear Decommissioning Authority, which owns Sellafield.
+Funding comes from the companies that run ten nuclear plants in the UK.
+Around a third is paid by the Nuclear Decommissioning Authority, which owns Sellafield.
 Nearly a fifth of the funding is provided by British Energy, the privatised company owned by EDF.
 In June 2009, EDF's head of security complained that the force had overspent its budget "without timely and satisfactory explanations to us".
 The industry acknowledges it is in regular contact with the CNC and the UK security services.

 Mutual aid

-The CNC is one of the three special police forces of the United Kingdom, the others being the British Transport Police, and Ministry of Defence Police.
-Unlike these other two forces, the CNC were not included in the provisions setting out 'extended jurisdiction' as per the Anti-terrorism, Crime and Security Act 2001.
+The CNC is one of the three special police forces of the United Kingdom, the others being the British Transport Police and the Ministry of Defence Police.
+Unlike these other two forces, the CNC was not included in the provisions setting out 'extended jurisdiction' as per the Anti-terrorism, Crime and Security Act 2001.
 This allows officers of the MDP and BTP to act outside their natural jurisdiction in certain circumstances.

 The CNC is also not included in mutual aid provisions provided by the Police Act 1996 sections 24 and 98 (mutual aid between police forces of England & Wales, Scotland, Northern Ireland and BTP) or Ministry of Defence Police Act 1987 section 3a (mutual aid from MDP).
 However section 59 of the Energy Act 2004 allows CNC officers to act outside their natural jurisdiction in mutual aid situations under agreements between the chief officer of the CNC and the chief officer of a local police force.

 In 2005, officers of the CNC were part of the police operation involving nearly all police forces of the United Kingdom in connection with the G8 conference near Gleneagles, Scotland.

 Officers were seconded to Cumbria Constabulary as support during the floods of 2009.

 On 2 June 2010, 27 CNC officers were deployed to assist Cumbria Constabulary in the manhunt for the gunman Derrick Bird.
 Along his route across West Cumbria, Bird killed 12 people and injured 25.

-Officers have also been deployed to the 2012 London Olympics and 28 officers to a 2014 NATO conference in Wales.
+Officers were also deployed to the 2012 London Olympics and 28 officers to a 2014 NATO conference in Wales.

-For a period of three months during 2015, ten CNC officers were seconded to the British Transport Police's Counter Terrorism Support Unit in London.
-This detachment helped to cover the shortfall in firearms officer numbers in London in the wake of recent European terror attacks on major cities.
+For a period of three months during 2015, 10 CNC officers were seconded to the British Transport Police's Counter Terrorism Support Unit in London.
+This detachment helped to cover the shortfall in firearms officer numbers in London in the wake of recent terror attacks in major European cities.